Bessemer’s list of the top 100 ‘deep tech’ companies commercializing scientific research

 PEOPLE

+- Capitol Meridian Partners, a Washington, D.C.-based investment firm, hired Tiffanny Gates as an operating partner.
+Formerly, she was with Accenture Federal Services.

-- Dimension, a New York- and San Francisco-based venture capital firm, hired Simon Barnett as a research director.
-Formerly, he was with Ark Investment Management.
+- MidOcean Partners, a New York-based alternative asset manager, hired Ravi Saligram as an operating partner.
+Formerly, he was with Newell Brands.

-- TSG Consumer Partners, a Larkspur, Calif.-based private equity firm, hired David Ligon as managing director, capital markets.
-Formerly, he was with EastWest Bank.
+- TTV Capital, an Atlanta-based venture capital firm, hired Paul Todd as a venture partner.
+Formerly, he was with Global Payments.

 This is the web version of Term Sheet, a daily newsletter on the biggest deals and dealmakers.
 Sign up to get it delivered free to your inbox.